AkshayKhot07/Calculator/README.md

 # Calculator

-A handy tool for basic arithmetic calculations
+A handy tool for basic arithmetic calculations created using HTML, CSS and Javascipt